manojavya/Optomizer/README.md

 # Dependencies and versions:
 **Depends on: Java (C) Oracle 2026**
+> [!CAUTION]
-Requires Java to function, 100% of this app is made in java altough the commands are not java commands they are run using `process builder` for  advanced connectivity with the terminal.
+> Requires Java to function, 100% of this app is made in java altough the commands are not java commands they are run using `process builder` for  advanced connectivity with the terminal.
-The correct version or above is required for this app to function as failing to comply with them can cause errors.
+> The correct version or above is required for this app to function as failing to comply with them can cause errors.

 | Version      | Required Java Version |
 | :---         | :---                  |